qubic/go-archiver-v2/README.md

 ## High level description:

 The archive system consists of two services:
-- `qubic-archiver` - the archiver processor and HTTP server that provides rpc endpoints to query the archiver
+- `qubic-archiver-v2` - the archiver processor and HTTP server that provides rpc endpoints to query the archiver
 - `qubic-nodes` - a service responsible with providing information regarding reliable nodes and the max tick of the network

 ## IMPORTANT

 > [!WARNING]
-> This is a new implementation of the old qubic archiver and the data is **INCOMPATIBLE** with the old version.
+> The qubic archiver v2 and its data is **INCOMPATIBLE** with the old version.
 > Certain indices have been removed and the data is split into single epochs for easier archivation and service
 > operation.
 > The archiver **DOES NOT** migrate the database to the new format by itself, and **MAY BREAK** your existing